The Sh*t List

 A purple trophy cup with a rainbow-colored swirl in the shape of a cupcake or soft-serve ice cream, topped with two brown swirls of steam or smoke and small colorful stars and dots around it.

-Spring 2025 ESP “Winners”
+Spring 2025 Edition “Winners”